What should I do when I receive an NHTI ALERTS message?

 Do students need to register to activate this service?

 Yes.
-All currently enrolled students are strongly encouraged to login to SIS, register for NHTI Alerts, and provide their emergency contact information.
+All currently enrolled students are strongly encouraged to follow these video instructions, register for NHTI Alerts, and provide their emergency contact information.

 What if I attend more than one NH Community College?